vsouza/awesome-ios/README.md

 * [AGCircularPicker](https://github.com/agilie/AGCircularPicker) - AGCircularPicker is helpful component for creating a controller aimed to manage any calculated parameter.
 * [VSVerticalSlider](https://github.com/vsmithers1087/VerticalSlider) - An animatable and customizable vertical slider written in Swift4.
 * [Fluid Slider](https://github.com/Ramotion/fluid-slider) - A slider widget with a popup bubble displaying the precise value selected.
+* [RangeControl](https://github.com/AlexeyIS/RangeControl) - Custom range control, similar is used to trim video or audio tracks.
+It allows setting a custom background and to pick a minimum and maximum range.
 ### Splash View
 * [CBZSplashView](https://github.com/callumboddy/CBZSplashView) - Twitter style Splash Screen View.
 Grows to reveal the Initial view behind.
 * [SKSplashView](https://github.com/sachinkesiraju/SKSplashView) - Create custom animated splash views similar to the ones in the Twitter, Uber and Ping iOS app.